SnapperGee/portfolio-client/README.md

 <details>
 <summary>
-The Contact page contains a form that allows users to message me in addition to an email address I can be contacted at.
-The form requires a name, an email address and/or a phone number I can use to send a reply to and a message.
+The Contact page provides a form that allows users to message me in addition to an email address I can be contacted at.
+The form requires a name, an email address and/or a phone number for reply purposes, and the message to be sent to me.
 </summary>

 ![contact page](./docs/contact_page.png)